Accessibility Appendix 1: Third-party accessibility statements

 - Text doesn’t always have high enough contrast against its background.
 People with low vision may have difficulty reading some text.
 This fails WCAG 2.2 success criterion 1.4.3 Contrast (Minimum) (Level AA).

-All WCAG 2.2 AA non-compliances will be addressed by the platform supplier, Confex, in 2024.
+All WCAG 2.2 AA non-compliances will be addressed by the platform supplier, Confex, as soon as possible.

 Disproportionate burden